DenisMasterHerobrine/DenisMasterHerobrine/README.md

 🌍 I'm currently practicing in Java and enterprise frameworks to move on from gaming to something serious development.
 I love learning stuff and solving tasks that I previously wasn't able to solve.

 🌑 I like doing space-related projects from time to time and I wish to step on Mars at least one time in this life.
 Sounds a bit crazy, right?
-That's why

 🐲 Love playing with VR, AI and something related to space.